Almaviva-SPC/Galera-ansible/README.md

-configuration management for MariaDB Galera cluster
+Configuration management for MariaDB Galera cluster
 ===================================================

 These roles allow you to automatically setup a MariaDB Galera cluster with sane